henryjos/Battle-of-Neighborhoods/README.md

 The Slide Presentation for the project is: Chicago_Food_Deserts2.pdf

-NOTE: Two Maps do not show in the nbviewer; however, they are in the Report.
-I have also in cluded the files that developed for this project.
+NOTE: The last two maps do not show in the nbviewer; however, they are in the Report.
+I have also included the files that were developed for this project.
 In case you want to reproduce it.